-When I first built this site, it was merely an exercise.
-I had just learned about the basics of web development and open source software, having clicked buttons and dragged the cursor across corporately licensed interfaces.
+I built the site as an exercise in 2012.
+At the time, I had just learned about the basics of web development and open source software, having clicked buttons and dragged the cursor across corporately licensed interfaces.

 It seemed like a distant past when I named this section blog, even though my posts were never as frequent as blog posts should be.
 In fact, the blog was the landing page, on which I was reluctant to declare any identity.
 In the about section, I quoted Neruda (Which yellow bird fills its nest with lemons?) and hinted at the idea that this site was but a space for thoughts.

 Most of the posts were elusive experiments on the form of text and vague discontentment associated with the labels I felt obligated to own: designer, developer, designveloper, technologist.

 Without being entirely aware of it, I wished to stay anonymous when I did not know who I was.

 The site finally feels like an extension of my identity - and not just a presentation of it - when I change the current landing page into an introduction to my becoming.
 I have found solace after years of questioning where I should belong.
 The blog was renamed thoughts and lived almost unnoticed by others and myself alike.
 I seldom thought of composing a new post.